AGRINFO AGRINFO logo

 What is changing?

-The draft Regulation proposes to make a number of additions and amendments to the lists of substances authorised for use in organic products that are imported into the EU (Annexes to Regulation 2021/1165).
+This Regulation makes a number of additions and amendments to the lists of substances authorised for use in organic products that are imported into the EU (Annexes to Regulation 2021/1165).

 In particular, the following are added to the list of substances that may be used in organic production (Annex VI):